 It was wintertime in South Africa and a rainy May had vetoed shorts and t-shirts in favor of jackets and layers.

 The valiant Landcruiser purred as it stretched its legs and leaped in search of infinite openness.
-It would not reach a dirt road nirvana on that EVA*, but it knew that Cape Point was in the sights and wide open space, forthcoming.
+It would not reach a dirt road nirvana on that EVA*, but Cape Point was in its sights and wide open space, forthcoming.

 They drove south, reaching the ocean near Muizenberg and cruising through Kalk Bay in foggy spray, the toy-like train tracks shiny wet and the nearby harbor surface stiller than oil.
 Would-be surfers were flattening the sea dispassionately and dolphins spun across the bay in a school that would soon be over.